 Test \(p\)-value

-Market data: EWA and EWC
+Market Data: EWA and EWC

-EWA is an ETF that tracks the performance of the MSCI64 Australia Index, which includes Australian companies from various sectors such as financials, materials, healthcare, consumer staples, and energy.
+EWA is an ETF that tracks the performance of the MSCI65 Australia Index, which includes Australian companies from various sectors such as financials, materials, healthcare, consumer staples, and energy.
 Similarly, EWC is an ETF that tracks the performance of the MSCI Canada Index.
-Thus, the EWA and EWC provide exposure to the Australian and Canadian equity markets, respectively, and can be used by investors to gain broad exposure to these countries’ economy.
+Thus, the EWA and EWC provide exposure to the Australian and Canadian equity markets, respectively, and can be used by investors to gain broad exposure to these countries’ economies.

 EWA and EWC constitute a popular example in the quant community of cointegrated ETFs (Chan, 2013).
-The logic is that both Canadian and Australian economies are commodity based, therefore their stock market performance is likely to be related through natural resources’ prices.
+The logic is that both the Canadian and Australian economies are commodity based, therefore their stock market performance is likely to be related through natural resources’ prices.

 The cointegration relationship during 2016–2019 is estimated via least squares.
-When EWA is regressed against EWC, the resulting hedge ratio is \(\gamma=0.74\); but when EWC is regressed against EWC, we obtain 1.27, which is not exactly the inverse \(1/0.74 \approx 1.35\).
-If instead we employ Johansen’s test, we obtain the more accurate weights of 1 for EWA and -0.80 for EWC.
+When EWA is regressed against EWC, the resulting hedge ratio is \(\gamma=0.74\); but when EWC is regressed against EWC, we obtain 1.27, which is not exactly the inverse, \(1/0.74 \approx 1.35\).
+If instead we employ Johansen’s test, we obtain the more accurate weights of 1 for EWA and \(-0.80\) for EWC.

-Figure 15.10 shows the residual of the cointegration relationship (spread), with an estimated half-life of 19 days (not very strong mean-reversion).
+Figure 15.10 shows the residual of the cointegration relationship (spread), with an estimated half-life of 19 days (not very strong mean reversion).
 Table 15.3 shows the results for the cointegration tests, with the majority of the tests indicating cointegration at the 1% level (i.e., \(p\)-value less than 0.01), albeit two of the tests reject cointegration, so caution should be taken.

 Cointegration residual for EWA--EWC.